aimeego/guidance/tutorials/02-transaction.md

 #### Unlock & Send

 This is the most dangerous method.
-You probably shouldn’t use it unless you have complete trust in the receiving Nebulas node.
+You probably shouldn’t use it unless you have complete trust in the receiving Carbon node.

-First, upload your keystore files to the keydir folders in the trusted Nebulas node.
+First, upload your keystore files to the keydir folders in the trusted Carbon node.

 Then unlock your accounts with your passphrase for a given duration in the node.
 The unit of the duration is nano seconds \(300000000000=300s\).